A staple of Scavenger Worlds

 or restoring the world

 .
-The result is that they end up making things worse by creating mistrust and animosity, hampering any efforts to rebuild their community and set the world right, dooming themselves and others to Dying Like Animals
+The result is that they end up making things worse by creating mistrust and animosity, hampering any efforts to rebuild their community and set the world right, dooming themselves and others to dying in droves.

 The Elephant in the Living Room

 for such a society is that eventually, as with any non-renewable resource, you're going to run out of workable stuff that the previous society left behind.